Homeowner Resources

 I get very short burn times.
 How can I extend my burn times?

 Softwoods like pine burn quickly, so try mixing some hardwoods into each load.
-For overnight burns, lower the amount of air coming into the fireplace or stove, and opt for hardwoods.

-Why does my blower take so long to come on?
 The blower has a temperature sensor called a snap disc which is located on the bottom or back side of the firebox.
 This sensor has to reach a certain temperature before the blower turns on.
 The timing depends on how hot your fire is.
 It can take anywhere from 20 -60 minutes for the snap disc to heat up enough to trigger the blower.
 Keep in mind too that even if the thermometer (if your stove is equipped with one) reads a hot temperature like 600 degrees, the sensor is reading the temperature higher in the stove than where the snap disc sits.

-Why does the blower come on and off while I’m burning?
-Blowers cycle: this means that after the blower comes on, it cools the temperature sensor causing the blower to turn off.
+Blowers cycle on and off: after the blower comes on, it cools the temperature sensor.
+Once the temperature sensor has cooled to a certain point, the blower will turn off.
 You can prevent this by burning a hotter fire.
 If this does not help, the blower may need to be serviced.

 When I’m cleaning my wood stove or fireplace, should I remove all the ash?
-You can actually improve performance by leaving between ½ ” to 1” of ash in the bottom.

 The mantel above my fireplace is hot.
 Is this dangerous?